arashmok/sparrow/README.md

 - **Popup UI**: Frontend user interface to interact with the extension
 - **Content Script**: Extracts text from webpages and sends it to the background script
 - **Background Script**: Handles API requests to AI providers and returns summaries
+- **Chat Panel**: Side panel interface for interactive conversations about content
 - **Storage Module**: Manages locally stored settings and history

 ### Workflow